 Apart from toys, incorporate daily exercises and walks with your Chihuahua to keep them active and happy.
 You need a leash, and you are good to go.

 Welcoming a pet entails a lot of costs.
 The total expenses go down in the coming years.
 However, the costs can significantly go up, especially if your Chihuahua has medical conditions requiring repeated attention and vet visits.

 Therefore, try and cut down on the expenses if you can on the supplies but ensure your puppy gets the best.

 Additional Costs to Factor In

-Once you get a Chihuahua or any other pet, you wouldn’t want it to be bored.
+Once you get a Chihuahua or any other pet, you won’t want it to be bored.
 Therefore, when you are at work or on vacation, you can get a pet sitter to keep the pet company and take care of it.
 You’ll need to pay the sitter an hourly rate for ensuring your pet is well-fed and exercised.

 Some medical emergencies might arise that require an unplanned trip to the vet.
-For instance, if your dog takes bad food which causes constipation or diarrhea, they’ll need urgent medical care, which costs money.
+For instance, if your dog takes bad food that causes constipation or diarrhea, they’ll need urgent medical care, which costs money.